 This semester I am taking a history of photography class.
-The instructor, Nancy Zielinski of Pittsburgh Filmmakers, mentioned a very interesting point which I had not thought about before; digital images are made on a light sensitive chip, which computerizes and converts the photo to a series of numbers.
+The instructor, Nancy Zielinskiof Pittsburgh Filmmakers, mentioned a very interesting point which I had not thought about before; digital images are made on a light sensitive chip, which computerizes and converts the photo to a series of numbers.
 It is simple a numeric record of a scene.
 When a photograph is taken on film, the light reflecting off the subject chemically alters the silver on the film strip leaving a tangible imprint.

-on my digital camera my camera records the pattern of light, as I said before as numbers.
+So when I take a portrait on my digital camera my camera records the pattern of light, as I said before as numbers.
 But when I use film and my 35mm camera to take a portrait the light reflecting off the person's skin directly changes the film.
 In a sense, a part of that person remains in the silver salts, a captured part of him/her.

 (These are two photos of my sister.
 The color is a digital photograph, and the black and white is a scanned 35mm negative.)